 He 2:9, “But we see Jesus, who was made a little lower than the angels, for the suffering of death crowned with glory and honor, that He, by the grace of God, might taste death for everyone.”

 Are we conscious that it is Jesus who bestows upon us the power to live the Christian life?
-We have a right to live in God’s power, not because of who and what we are, but because of who and what Jesus is, and did.
+We have the right to live in God’s power, not because of who and what we are, but because of who and what Jesus was and did.
 God delivers us by his sovereign unadulterated grace.
-He asks no work, no merit, nor effort on our part.
+He asks for no work, no merit, nor effort on our part.
 He does not save us nor empower us by Christ plus anything but by Christ plus nothing.
 It is not Christ plus our religion or Christ plus anything.
-It is Christ plus nothing that equals salvation.
+It is Christ plus nothing that equals salvation or even sanctification.

 Ro 4:5, “But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness.”

-Jesus does it all.
-He suffered all that needs to be suffered for our sins.
+Jesus did it all.
+He suffered all that needed to be sustained for our sins.
 No effort of our own can save or sustain us.
-Whether it is becoming a Christian or growing as a Christian, it is by grace (2 Peter 3:18).
+Whether becoming a Christian or growing as a Christian, it is all by grace (2 Peter 3:18).